-Keep in mind that a motorcycle's horn isn't as loud as a car's - therefore, use it, but don't rely on it.
-Other strategies may be appropriate along with the horn.
+Keep in mind that a motorcycle's horn isn't as loud as a car's, therefore, use it, but don't rely on it.
+Other strategies, like having time and space to maneuver, may be appropriate along with the horn.